-We know that caring can be very isolating and staying at home as per guidance could make this worse so we have been making and continue to make proactive calls to carers to check on their wellbeing.
+We know that caring can be very isolating and staying at home could make this worse so we have made and continue to make proactive calls to carers to check on their wellbeing.
 If you know anyone who would benefit from this support please get in touch with us by calling 01992 58 69 69 or email

 Working safely during COVID-19

 We have published these risk assessments here so you can read about how we are working to keep you safe.
 We will update this page with additional risk assessments and if there are any changes to share.

 If you have questions or concerns about any of this, we encourage you to contact us to talk about them.
 Details above or on our contact page.

 COVID-19 Risk Assessment - Indoor Meetings (updated April 2022)